chanakadrathnayaka/Java-version-manager/README.md

       3. jdk use 17.0
       ```
 2. `set <version>`
    Set the JDK to given version.
 New version will be permanently set for the system.
+A confirmation required to proceed.
+Default selection is `N`.
    You must have installed the versions that you are going to use.
-It is not necessary to type the whole
+It is not necessary to type the whole version.
-   version.
 Only type the first set of values.
       ex:
       ```
       1. jdk set 1.8
       2. jdk set 17
       3. jdk set 17.0
       ```
-3. `list` or `ls`
+4. `list` or `ls`
    List down installed JDKs, Use the values from this list to set the JDK.
    ex:
       ```
       jdk list
       ```
-4. `current`
+5. `current`
    Show the current active JDK version
    ex:
       ```
       jdk current
       ```
-5. `help`
+6. `help`
    Display the list of JDKs installed
    ex:
       ```
       jdk help
       ```
-6. If the user just execute `jdk` without any following up commands, it will show the `help` menu
+7. If the user just execute `jdk` without any following up commands, it will show the `help` menu

 &#128157; If anyone finds this useful, Let me know your thoughts.
 Here is my email talktochanaka@gmail.com